 The painting of Artemisia Gentileschi called Danae depicts the Greek mythology of Danae.
 In the Greek Methodology, the daughter of Acrisius, the King of Agros, is foretold through an oracle that Danae will have a son who will kill her father, Acrisius.

-Her father believes in this oracle and imprisons her in an attempt to evade her from getting pregnant.
+Her father believes in this oracle and imprisons her in an attempt to prevent her from getting pregnant.
 The Greek God Zeus visits Danae in the form of a shower of gold, and she gets pregnant and conceives Perseus, who accidentally kills her father, Acrisius, or King of Agros.

 Some art historians believe that Artemisia Gentileschi showed the sexually aroused Danae, but others argue that Artemisia Gentileschi is depicting sexual violence forced on her.